kaxp/derc/README.md

 2. Clicking on any collapsed view toggles its state i.e. it expands and the other expanded view collapses.
     > For example, If 4 stacks are expanded and the user taps stack number 2 then stack 2 comes into view and stacks 3 and 4 gets collapsed.
 4. Framework can have a maximum of 4 stacks and a minimum of 2 stacks.
-5. Any assumptions made should be called out explicitly.

 # Project tree